jbeneroff/decryptor/README.md

 ## MVP

-The **DeCryptor** MVP is a fullstack web application where users can sign-up/login, view a list of top cryptocurrencies, and create/edit/delete posts on the details page of a specific cryptocurrency.
+The **DeCryptor** MVP is a fullstack, Ruby on Rails and React, web application where users can sign-up/login, view a list of top cryptocurrencies, and create/edit/delete posts on the details page of a specific cryptocurrency.
 Non-users can also view the cryptocurrencies and posts but cannot create/edit/delete posts.

 <br>